robertozanchi/map-data-wrangling/README.md

 ####1.
 Problems with street names

-To help spot incosistencies, I filtered out the correct street names using a list of expected values.
-The UK has a variety of street name endings.
-I added to this list by running ```audit_street.py``` several times, each time adding new expected names.
+To spot mistakes more easily, I filtered out known correct street names using a list of expected values.
+I ran ```audit_street.py``` several times, each time finding new names to add to the list below.

 ```
 expected = ["Acre", "Approach", "Arch", "Avenue", "Bridge", "Circle", "Circus", "Close", "Corner",